dylanvu/CARATS/readme.md

 Thank you and we hope you find this tool useful!

+# Credits
+* Developed largely by Abhiram Devata with some help from Dylan Vu

 # Developers
 * Setting up the API Key
     1. Obtain the API Key